hridbiswas/Unsupervised-learning-of-condition-invariant-images/README.md

 #After getting scores are eigenvectors, those are used to transform our test images
 #To make our transformation Invariant, first 100 principle components are discarded and laters (e.g. 101:200) principle components are taken

+# for test, one one pair of images are shown here (which can be applied to the whole test folder).
+Test images:
+Day_12180.jpg
+Night_14366.jpg

+## Independent Component Analysis method also applied on this dataset.
+But it doesn't perform well here.